OpenTranslationBible/open-bible/en-GB/35.Habakkuk/md/habakkuk-01.md

 ## Habakkuk 1:3

-> Why do you cause me to witness wrongdoing,
+> Why do you force me to look upon iniquity,
 > and why do you passively observe evil?
 > Destruction and violence are before me;
 > strife and contention arise.